Image Optimizer

 Processing is slow

-• Close other browser tabs to free up memory
+- Close other tabs to free up RAM

 Download doesn't work

-• Some browsers block automatic downloads—check for a notification bar
+- Some browsers block auto-downloads—look for a notification bar

-• Try downloading images individually instead of as ZIP
+- Try downloading individually instead of as ZIP

 Quality seems poor after compression

-• Try WebP Lossless for best quality with smaller file size
+- Try WebP Lossless for the best size/quality balance

-• Use the before/after slider to find the sweet spot
+- Use the before/after slider to dial it in

 Frequently Asked Questions